One-shot Federated Learning without Server-side Training: Experiments

 \subsection{Visualization}

 In Eq.\ref{optv}, we hope $\{\mathbf{v}_i\}_{i=1}^N$ to be close to $\mathbf{w}$; at the same time, $\mathbf{v}_i$ should avoid forgetting the knowledge learned by $\mathbf{w}_i$.
 To verify these two purposes, we use t-sne~\cite{maaten2008visualizing} to visualize the matching of the third layer (the third layer in MLP, which has one hundred 200-dimensional parameter vectors) of each model in three-MLP aggregation.
 In Figure \ref{t_sne}, each number represents a parameter vector, and each color corresponds to a model.
-Compared with the original model, as the iteration progresses, these layers' parameter vectors reach a perfect match, at the same time, the accuracy does not drop too much.
+Compared with the original model, as the iteration progresses, these layers' parameter vectors reach a perfect match.

 To visualize the optimization trajectory of $W^{l(t)}$ in the parameter space in three-MLPs aggregation, we use an indirect method~\cite{garipov2018loss,visualloss} to visualize the 2D-loss surface.
 Flatten the complete model parameters, and then we can get a vector for each model.
 For each step, repeat the flatten operation, we get $\{g^0,\cdots,g^\tau\}$, where $g^0 = \text{Flatten}(\{W^{1(0)},\cdots,W^{L(0)}\})$, then use $u=g^1-g^0$ and $u=g^2-g^0$ to form an orthogonal basis $\hat{u},\hat{v}$ in the 2D plane.
 The model corresponding to each point on the 2D plane is $P(x,y)=g^0+x\hat{u}+y\hat{v}$.
 Project the remaining $g^t$ into this plane, and calculate the loss value of each point in the test set, we can get the loss surface in Figure~\ref{sur}.
 As expected, MA-Echo is exploring the lower loss area in the parameter space during the iterations.